w3-engineers/telemesh/README.md

 A mesh network based off-grid messaging application powered by blockchain technology.

 ## Mission Statement
-The freedom of connectivity to the edge of the world
+The freedom of connectivity to the edge of the world.

 ## Telemesh Documentation